islandproblem/islandproblem/essay.md

 In other words:

 ::block-somewhat-important
-How do we ensure that AGIs keep accommodating humans, even after it becomes a competitive disadvantage for them?
+How do we ensure that AGIs *keep accommodating humans* even after it becomes a competitive disadvantage for them?
 ::

-Ultimately — so far — there are no solutions to the Island Problem.
+Ultimately — *so far* — there are no solutions to the Island Problem.

 To understand why this problem is so difficult, we will examine the major solutions, and why they fail.

 But first, we need to get serious.
 We need a way to *stress-test* each solution.
 We need... a hammer.

 Solutions are not *actually* solutions if the weakest link is relatively easy to break.
 We're going to figure out this weakest link.
 Then, we'll hit it with the "hammer" and see if it holds up.

 #### The Hammer